 BALDWIN PARK, Calif.
-(KABC) -- A drive-through food distribution event drew lines of cars that wrapped around the block in Baldwin Park Wednesday, but not everybody was able to get food.
+(KABC) -- A drive-thru food distribution event drew lines of cars that wrapped around the block in Baldwin Park on Wednesday morning, but not everybody was able to get food because the demand was so high.

 The event, hosted by Los Angeles County Supervisor Hilda Solis and the Los Angeles Regional Food Bank, was supposed to run until noon, but food ran out about half an hour before that.
 Organizers had to turn away an unknown number of people after giving away food to some 2,000 families.

-Supervisor Solis said, with food prices rising and federal support shifting, such events are essential for those who are food insecure or struggling with employment.
+Solis said with food prices rising and federal support shifting, events like this are essential for those who are food insecure or struggling with employment.

 Producer prices rose 6% from a year earlier, the highest point in more than three years, as the Iran war pushes up energy prices and intensifies pressure on companies to pass along their rising costs to consumers.